 The people of Colorado took notice of Breckenridge.
 The first Ullr Dag Festival in March 1963 was a raging success.

-Read more about the first Ullr Dag Festivals and the end of Ullr Dag at the Breckenridge Heritage Alliance blog site.
+Read more about the first Ullr Dag Festivals and the end of Ullr Dag at Breckenridge History blog site.
 For more resources on the history of Breckenridge, visit the website or historic site, visit a museum, or take a tour.

 Written by: Leigh Girvin